DylanLawless/DylanLawless.github.io/_topic/immunology/RAG_predict.md

 ## MRF supplements pathogenicity prediction tools for translational research

-CADD scoring  {% cite kircher2014general%} is an important bioinformatics tool that exemplifies pathogenicity prediction.
+CADD scoring  [kircher2014general] is an important bioinformatics tool that exemplifies pathogenicity prediction.
 While CADD is a valuable scoring method, its purpose is not to predict likelihood of variation.
 Similarly, MRF scoring is not a measure of pathogenicity.
 MRF scoring may be complemented by tools for scoring variant deleteriousness.